DataDog/dd-openfeature-provider-swift/README.md

 - **OpenFeature App**: Your application using OpenFeature's standard API
 - **DatadogProvider**: Main OpenFeature provider implementation that handles lifecycle and context management
 - **DatadogFlags Adapter**: Bridge layer that converts between OpenFeature and DatadogFlags protocols/types
-- **DatadogFlags SDK Client**: The actual Datadog SDK from dd-sdk-ios that communicates with Datadog's backend
+- **DatadogFlags SDK Client**: The client from dd-sdk-ios that communicates with Datadog's backend
 - **Datadog Backend**: Datadog's service that serves flag configurations and handles targeting

 ### Data Flow